Battlevaria/battlevaria.github.io/en/price/index.md

 #### The base price to participate is €20.00 for the full weekend.

-### Early-bird: Sign up before July 20th and get 10% off the full cost!
+### If you want the site food, you must sign up before July 29th!

 #### Food